koodikulma-fi/data-signals/README.md

 - The data refreshes are triggered simultaneously after a common timeout (vs. separately at DataMan level), and default to 0ms timeout.
 - The signalling part is synced to the refresh cycle using "pre-delay" and "delay" options.
     * The "pre-delay" is tied to context's refresh cycle set by the `{ refreshTimeout: number | null; }` setting.
-    * The "delay" happens after all the connected `ContextAPI`s have resolved their `awaitRefresh` promise.
+    * The "delay" happens after all the connected `ContextAPI`s have resolved their `awaitDelay` promise.
     * Note that "pre-delay" signals are called right before data listeners, while "delay" always after them.

 ```typescript